-BEd AD candidates must complete all program requirements, with exception of the accompanying Professional Term courses, prior to registration in AD Practicum I. See BEd AD Candidate Handbook for details, or contact the School of Education office.
+BEd AD candidates must complete all program requirements, with exception of the accompanying Professional Term courses, prior to registration in BEd Practicum I.

 GRADUATION AND CERTIFICATION

 BEd candidates must have met all program requirements to be eligible for graduation, have a CGPA of at least 2.50 on a 4.00 scale with no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix) specialization and minor courses.